-PUBG Mobile was banned in Septer 2020 as Tencent, a Chinese-origin company, held the licence for the popular battle royale game.
+PUBG Mobile was banned in September 2020 as Tencent, a Chinese-origin company, held the licence for the popular battle Royale game.
 The ban was a result of the heightened tensions between India and China after the Galwan Valley Incident.

 The Government of India banned PUBG Mobile along with more than 100 other Chinese-origin apps and games as they threatened the ‘sovereignty and integrity of India, defence of India, security of the state and public order.’
 After that, Krafton Inc., PUBG’s developers, went on to revoke Tencent’s licence in order to escape the ban.